Investigating Agency of LLMs in Human-AI Collaboration Tasks: Testbed: Collaborative Interior Design

 \subsection{Description}

 Here, we propose a \textbf{dialogue-based collaborative interior design task} as a testbed.
-In this task, given a room setting, the goal is to discuss how to design the interiors of the room.
+In this task, the goal is to discuss how to design the room interiors.

-We note that an interior design task can be broad and may involve a wide range of complex components (e.g., color palette, furniture, accessories) as well as a series of steps to be followed.
-Here, we narrow down the scope of our task and specifically focus on \textit{furnishing a room with a chair} (building upon work on richly-annotated 3D object datasets like ShapeNet \cite{chang2015shapenet} and ShapeGlot \cite{achlioptas2019shapeglot}; Appendix~\ref{appendix:interior-design}).
+Interior design tasks can be broad and may involve complex components (e.g., color palette, furniture, accessories) as well as a series of steps to be followed.
+To narrow down the scope of our task, we focus on \textit{furnishing a room with a chair} (building upon work on richly-annotated 3D object datasets like ShapeNet \cite{chang2015shapenet} and ShapeGlot \cite{achlioptas2019shapeglot}; Appendix~\ref{appendix:interior-design}).
 In this task, a human and an AI are provided with a room layout and asked to collaboratively come up with a chair design to be placed in the room through text-based dialogue.
 This task is influenced by two questions related to human and AI Agency: \textbf{(1)} What preferences do each of the human and AI have for the chair design?; \textbf{(2)} How do they propose, motivate, pursue, and regulate their preferences?